-Brief Description Assessment Requirements Unit 1 Number - Real Numbers, rational and irrational numbers, surds and logarithms.
-Formative Assessment: What do you know?
-Problem Solving and Modelling Task Summative Assessment: Examination Unit 2 Patterns and Algebra - Polynomials and Factor Theorem, linear and non-linear relationships.
-Formative Assessment: What do you know?
-Summative Assessment: Examination Unit 3 Measurement and Geometry - Pythagoras theorem, Trigonometry - Sine and Cosine rules, Unit circle theory.
-Formative Assessment: What do you know?
+Brief Description Assessment Requirements Unit 1 Number , Geometry and Proability Formative Assessment: What do you know?
+Problem Solving and Modelling Task Summative Assessment: Examination Unit 2 Patterns and Algebra, Measurement, Statistics and Number Formative Assessment: What do you know?
+Summative Assessment: Examination Unit 3 Number and Patterns and Algebra Formative Assessment: What do you know?
 Problem Solving and Modelling Task Summative Assessment: Examination Unit 4 Statistics and Probability - Bivariate numerical data sets and Standard Deviation.
 Formative Assessment: What do you know?
 Summative Assessment: Examination

-Associated Costs There are no additional consumable fees for financial members of the Student Resource Scheme Required Materials USB, Pencil Case (including: scissor, ruler, glue, correction tape, highlighter, pens and pencils, sharpener and eraser) A4 Exercise book (minimum 160 page), Display folders for assessment items, Scientific Calculator.
-NB: when required, a Graphic Calculator will be supplied to students
+Associated There are no additional consumable fees for financial members of the Student Resource Scheme.
+Costs NB: when required, a Graphic Calculator will be supplied to students Required Materials USB, Pencil Case (including: scissor, ruler, glue, correction tape, highlighter, pens and pencils, sharpener and eraser) A4 Exercise book (minimum 160 page), Display folders for assessment items, Scientific Calculator.